ILoveMakonnen: 2015–2016: OVO Sound and iLoveMakonnen 2

-2016–present: Departure from OVO Sound
+2016: Departure from OVO Sound

 On April 18, 2016, Makonnen parted ways with Drake's label OVO Sound, saying the "choice to be solely on Warner Bros.
 Records was the right thing for me and for my best interest."
 On May 7, 2016, Makonnen announced he would be retiring from music to focus on acting but released a new song shortly after, with confirmation of a new project.

 In the late summer of 2017, Makonnen collaborated on an album with Lil Peep in London.
 The album was scrapped after Makonnen leaked it online in May 2020.
 On August 17, 2018, Makonnen announced a single he co-wrote titled "Falling Down", a reworking of "Sunlight On Your Skin" that he recorded with Peep during the sessions in London.
 The new version features since deceased rapper XXXTentacion, who recorded his verses following Peep's death.
 The single was officially released on September 19, 2018.
 The original "Sunlight On Your Skin" version was released on September 27, 2018.

 Personal life

-On January 20, 2017 via Twitter, Makonnen came out as gay.
+On January 20, 2017, via Twitter, Makonnen came out as gay.